Our singers

 Our Musical Director

-Nicola is a versatile musician with a huge passion for choral music.
-An experienced and inspiring choral conductor, she loves working with amateur and professional singers of all ages and is known for her encouraging approach, attention to detail and imaginative programming.
+Nicola Starkie is a versatile musician with a huge passion for choral music.
+An inspiring and experienced conductor, she enjoys working with professional and amateur singers of all ages and levels of experience and is known for her encouraging approach, attention to detail and imaginative programming.

 Our Accompanist